SparkyzCodez/FSRM-Anti-ransomware/README.md

+Update note 23Oct2019:
+I will be renaming the JSON extended data attribute called "allowed" because it is poorly named.
+The AntiransomwareFiltersMerge.py will update your JSON file automatically.
+No impact at all for the FSRM-Anti-ransomware.ps1.
 # FSRM-Anti-ransomware
 PowerShell and Python scripts to help you fight ransomware using both known filespecs and zero-day resistant honey traps.